davemo/practical-angularjs/codemash/README.md

 * Create `$scope.credentials = {username:"", password:""}`; bind each property of credentials using `ng-model` on the respective `input` element within the `login.html` template
 * Create a `$scope.login` method on this controller that passes `$scope.credentials` to `AuthenticationService.login` and attaches a `.success` callback which redirects the user to `$location.path('/cards')`

+**Challenge**: create a response interceptor that checks for HTTP status 202 and shows a message to the user stating they have been accepted using pieces within `auth.js`; then, create an api endpoint that returns HTTP status 202 along with a message in the response payload (see config/server.js)

+**Advanced Challenge**: see if you can bypass the client-side authentication scheme that locks you out of routes you can’t visit unless you are logged in by editing javascript source files in chrome dev tools

 ### Bonus Exercise: Refactoring the Detail View

 Goal: look at the way angular apps start as experimenting with logic in templates, how this quickly falls apart and a cleaner way to refactor to separate concerns while retaining behaviour and placing less logic in templates.